lyc102/ifem/docs/_docs/mesh-sc3.md

 global ordering is consistent with that of the local ordering.
 Thus `elem2faceSign` is not needed for the ascending ordering in assembling the mass matrix.

-But for the asecond ordering system, an `elem2faceSign` will be used when assembling differential operators because the orientation for Stokes theorem is induced orientation.
+But for the ascending ordering system, an `elem2faceSign` will be used when assembling differential operators because the orientation for Stokes theorem is induced orientation.
 For example, when computing `div` operators on a positive orientated tetrahedron, the faces should be orientated by the outwards normal direction but the global faces may not be.

 If `elem` is positive ordered and `locFace` is consistently ordered, then this inconsistency is already recorded in `elem2faceSign`.

-For the ascend ordering of `elem` and `locFace`, we use $+1$ if the orientation of a face is the same with the induced outwords normal direction in a certain elem, and $-1$ otherwise.
+For the ascending ordering of `elem` and `locFace`, we use $+1$ if the orientation of a face is the same with the induced outwords normal direction in a certain elem, and $-1$ otherwise.
 Then the inconsistency is given by `elem2faceSign = [1 -1 1 -1]` by comparing

 - The induced orientation: `locFace = [2 3 4; 1 4 3; 1 2 4; 1 3 2]`;
-- The ascend orientation:    `locFace = [2 3 4; 1 3 4; 1 2 4; 1 2 3]`.
+- the ascending orientation:    `locFace = [2 3 4; 1 3 4; 1 2 4; 1 2 3]`.

-Here we use the *ascend orientation* to refer to the orientation given by the ascend ordering.
+Here we use the *ascending orientation* to refer to the orientation given by the ascending ordering.

 In summary,

 - the induced orientation is favorable for computing $d\phi$;
-- the asecond orientation is favorable for computing $(f, \phi)$ or $(\phi_i, \phi_j)$.
+- the ascending orientation is favorable for computing $(f, \phi)$ or $(\phi_i, \phi_j)$.

 ### edge

 The orientation of edges is simpler than faces.
 Globally we always chose the global ascend ordering orientation.
 Namely the orientation of an edge is from the vertex with the smaller index to the larger one.

 Locally the local ascend ordering may not be consistent with the global one.
 See Lowest Order Edge Element.
-For the ascend ordering of `elem` and `locEdge`, the local and the global orientation will be consistent and no `elem2edgeSign` is needed!
+For the ascending ordering of `elem` and `locEdge`, the local and the global orientation will be consistent and no `elem2edgeSign` is needed!